dartmoortrust/dartmoortrust.github.io/hierarchy.md

 3. **Referential integrity** - Can't orphan records (CASCADE deletes handle this)
 4. **Unlimited depth** - Can nest as deep as needed

-Does this clarify how the self-referential `parent_series_id` creates the hierarchy?
-Happy to dive deeper into any part!